Neutron stars are stellar remnants that form in the supernova explosions of massive stars. Each

 high densities, neutron stars are very cold, giving the protons and neutrons the special ability to

-flow without friction: The charged protons form a superconductor, whereas the
+flow without friction: The charged protons form a so-called superconductor, whereas

-These two are exotic versions of quantum states observed in experiments on Earth.
-From their
+These two are exotic versions of quantum states observed in condensed-matter experiments on Earth.

 vortices that can be envisaged as tiny, rapidly rotating tornadoes.
 These small